 - February 28, 2017 – City Council approves non-urgency ordinance extending prohibitions for non-medical commercial marijuana activities, but allowing limited cultivation pursuant to AUMA.

-- Scheduled for March 28, 2017 – Public workshop regarding long-term marijuana policy
+- March 28, 2017 – Public workshop regarding long-term marijuana policy

 Proposition 64 Quick Guide provided by Ventura County Health Care Agency

 Questions?
 Email Geoff Ware or call him at 805-449-2305